proroklab/magat_pathplanning/README.md

 ```
 python main.py configs/dcpGAT_OE_Random.json --mode train --map_density 1 --map_w 20 --nGraphFilterTaps 2  --num_agents 10  --trained_num_agents 10  --commR 7  --load_num_validset 1000 --update_valid_set 1000 --update_valid_set_epoch 100 --threshold_SuccessRate 90 --GSO_mode dist_GSO --default_actionSelect --guidance Project_G --CNN_mode ResNetLarge_withMLP  --batch_numAgent --test_num_processes 2  --nAttentionHeads 1 --attentionMode KeyQuery  --tb_ExpName DotProduct_GAT_Resnet_3Block_MLP128_distGSO_baseline_128_Validset_1K_RandomMap
 ```
 More settings can be found in scripts.
+Note in 'config/*.json' file:
+*  data_root is set as  "./Data/DataSource_DMap_FixedComR/EffectiveDensity/Training" as an example where the dataset stored, and it can be customized based on user's need.
+* "save_data is set as  "./Data/" as an example where the experiment (trained_model) and Results stored, and it can be customized based on user's need.
+*  "save_tb_data": "./Data/Tensorboard" as an example where the tensorboard stored, and it can be customized based on user's need.

 #### Test
 Take '**MAGAT F-128 (1602191363)**' as an example.